noaa-iea/gcharts-extra/README.md

 To see plotJS-extra in action, check out the site for the [Florida Keys NMS IEA Report](https://noaa-iea.github.io/fk-esr-info/home.html), where all of the figures incorporate plotJS-extra.

 A simple example using `GraphWrapper()` that you can use as a template can be found [here](https://marinebon.org/infographiqJS/infographiq_example/modals/modal_google_charts2.html).

+A simple example using `createFKContent()` that you can use as a template can be found [here](https://noaa-iea.github.io/fk-esr-info/modals/DIN.html).

 # Functions
 ## `GraphWrapper()`
 Example of Usage: